Dementia

-Many neurocognitive disorders may be caused by another medical condition or disorder, including brain tumours and subdural hematoma, endocrine disorders such as hypothyroidism and hypoglycemia, nutritional deficiencies including thiamine and niacin, infections, immune disorders, liver or kidney failure, metabolic disorders such as Kufs disease, some leukodystrophies, and neurological disorders such as epilepsy and multiple sclerosis.
-Some of the neurocognitive deficits may sometimes show improvement with treatment of the causative medical condition.

-Diagnosis of dementia is usually based on history of the illness and cognitive testing with imaging.
-Blood tests may be taken to rule out other possible causes that may be reversible, such as hypothyroidism (an underactive thyroid), and imaging can be used to help determine the dementia subtype and exclude other causes.
+Diagnosis is usually based on history of the illness and cognitive testing with imaging.
+Imaging can help to determine the dementia subtype, and to exclude other causes.
+Blood tests are usually taken to rule out other possible reversible causes such as hypothyroidism (an underactive thyroid).
+Fluid biomarkers detected in cerebrospinal fluid, and in blood can identify Alzheimer's disease.
+PET scans can detect amyloid beta and tau, the two intrinsically disordered proteins that are the hallmark features of Alzheimer's.

 Although the greatest risk factor for developing dementia is aging, dementia is not a normal part of the aging process; many people aged 90 and above show no signs of dementia.
 Risk factors, diagnosis and caregiving practices are influenced by cultural and socio-environmental factors.
-Several risk factors for dementia, such as smoking and obesity, are preventable by lifestyle changes.
-Screening the general older population for the disorder is not seen to affect the outcome.
+Several risk factors for dementia, such as smoking and obesity, are modifiable by lifestyle changes.

-Dementia is currently the seventh leading cause of death worldwide and has 10 million new cases reported every year (approximately one every three seconds).
+As of 2025, dementia is the seventh leading cause of death worldwide and has 10 million new cases reported every year (approximately one every three seconds).
+In the UK it is the leading cause of death.
+It is one of the main causes of disabilities in those aged over 65.
 There is no known cure for dementia.

 Acetylcholinesterase inhibitors such as donepezil are often used in some dementia subtypes and may be beneficial in mild to moderate stages, but the overall benefit may be minor.
 There are many measures that can improve the quality of life of a person with dementia and their caregivers.
-Cognitive and behavioral interventions may be appropriate for treating the associated symptoms of depression.
+Cognitive behavioral therapy may give some benefit for treating the associated symptoms of depression.